amunozgarza/tsb-gan/README.md

 # MVT-GAN

-This repository contains the official implementation of Multi-Variate Temporal GAN for Large Scale Video Generation.
+This repository contains the official Pytorch implementation of Multi-Variate Temporal GAN for Large Scale Video Generation.
 Further details can be found here: https://arxiv.org/abs/2004.01823

 To reproduce results download the pre-trained weights, then start training.